*UPDATED* TPS Lawsuit Information

 TPS holders have relied on repeated extensions of TPS to build their lives and become integral members of their communities, their work-places, and this country.

-TPS holders and their families filed this lawsuit to stand up for themselves and for the hundreds of thousands of others affected across the country.
+TPS holders and their families filed these lawsuits to stand up for themselves and for the hundreds of thousands of others affected across the country.

 What are the main arguments in the lawsuit?

-This lawsuit argues that DHS’s decision to terminate TPS for El Salvador, Haiti, Nicaragua, and Sudan is illegal for at least three reasons.
+Both lawsuits argue that DHS’s decision to terminate TPS is illegal for four reasons.

 First, school-age U.S. citizen children have the fundamental constitutional right to live in the U.S. But they also have the fundamental right live with—and be raised by—their parents.
 These rights are protected by the U.S. Constitution.
 The lawsuit argues that forcing these children to choose between their families and their country is unconstitutional.

-Second, the lawsuit argues the government illegally changed the rules for how DHS determines whether to extend or terminate TPS, without any formal announcement and without going through required procedures.
+Second, the government illegally changed the rules for how DHS determines whether to extend or terminate TPS, without any formal announcement and without going through required procedures.
 This type of unpredictable behavior by DHS violates the Administrative Procedure Act.

-Importantly, even if we win the case, the court cannot grant lawful permanent residence status to TPS holders.
+Importantly, even if Plaintiffs win both cases, no court cannot grant lawful permanent residence status to TPS holders.
 Only Congress can do that.

 The U.S. Supreme Court is the highest court in the United States.
 Under the Supreme Court are federal Courts of Appeals.
 There are thirteen courts of appeals in the United States, including the Ninth Circuit Court of Appeals.
 The Ninth Circuit hears cases that are appealed from fifteen federal district courts, which are located in Alaska, Arizona, California, Guam, Hawaii, Idaho, Montana, Nevada, Northern Mariana Islands, Oregon, and Washington.

-Once the district court decides this case, its decision can be appealed to the Ninth Circuit.
-The Ninth Circuit must consider an appeal.
+Once the district court decides a case, its decision can be appealed to the Ninth Circuit.
+Ramos is currently on appeal to the Ninth Circuit.
 The decision of the Ninth Circuit can be appealed to the Supreme Court, which has discretion to choose whether or not to review the case.

 What can people do to support and participate efforts to achieve justice for those with TPS and their families?